Approved by: Human Protections Administrator and Director of OPRS

 AAHRPP Element: II.3.F., II.3.G., II.4.B.

-The sections marked as REQUIRED must be included in all informed consents.
+There are required sections that must be included in all informed consents.
 If you do not include them, you must request an alteration of informed consent and must provide the rationale for the omission in the protocol document and/or appropriate application form.
 Please note that if you are conducting research involving deception, you must also request an alteration of informed consent.

-Match information across all study documents to ensure it is consistent (e.g., Consent document, Clinical Trial Agreement, and Protocol)
+Match information across all study documents to ensure it is consistent (e.g., Consent document, Clinical Trial Agreement or Grant, and Protocol/Application)

-If your research is sponsored, please ensure that the payment/cost terms of the informed consent and clinical trial agreement match.
-The coverage analysis provided by the Clinical Trials Office, if applicable, will assist in determining which language to use.
-For example, if the clinical trial agreement states that the sponsor will pay for the study drug, please ensure that the cost section of the informed consent also states this.
+If your research is sponsored, please ensure that the payment/cost terms of the informed consent and clinical trial agreement or the grant match.
+The coverage analysis, if applicable, will assist in determining which language to use.
+For example, if the clinical trial agreement states that the sponsor will pay for the study drug, then the cost section of the informed consent must include this information.
 Or, if the clinical trial agreement provides that the sponsor does not cover any costs for injury and UIC is not paying for any injury costs, then the informed consent should state this.
 Please refer to the UIC HSPP policy Sponsor Payment for Costs Related to Subject Injury in Industry Sponsored Clinical Trials Guidance for more information regarding the injury language.

-If the research is not sponsored, please ensure that the informed consent document accurately states the cost terms and matches the protocol.
+If the research is not sponsored, please ensure that the informed consent document accurately states the cost terms and matches the protocol and/or application form.